t-upton/lichess_cli/README.md

-Command line interface to play Lichess using only standard chess notation.
+SUMMARY: Command line interface to play Lichess using only standard chess notation.

-Make sure to create an API key at lichess.org and input it into the code where it says API_KEY_HERE
+NOTE: Make sure to create an API key at lichess.org and input it into the code where it says API_KEY_HERE

 TODO:<br />
 Add functionality to resume games<br />
 Not able to start play using black.
 Program wait's for user to input first move.

-Sample game output:
+SAMPLE OUTPUT:<br />
 Enter Stockfish difficulty level (1-8): 1<br />
 Do you want to play as white or black? white<br />
 You are playing as white<br />